French-born film artist Prouvost wins 2013 Turner Prize

 After presenting the award, the Oscar-nominated Irish actress Saoirse Ronan brought Prouvost's baby onto the stage to a chorus of "aahs" from the audience.

-The Turner winner gets 25,000 pounds ($40,900), with 5,000 pounds for each of the three runners-up - Scottish conceptual artist David Shrigley, London-born painter Lynette Yiadom-Boakye and Berlin-based English artist Tino Sehgal, who specialises in creating encounters between visitors to galleries and people he enlists to talk to them.
+The Turner winner gets 25,000 pounds, with 5,000 pounds for each of the three runners-up - Scottish conceptual artist David Shrigley, London-born painter Lynette Yiadom-Boakye and Berlin-based English artist Tino Sehgal, who specialises in creating encounters between visitors to galleries and people he enlists to talk to them.

-Prouvost is known for films and installations with complex story lines and sometimes surreal interruptions, images and choppy editing.
-"I was not allowed to watch TV when I was little so I became obsessed with it.
-I'm catching up," she said.
+Prouvost is known for films and installations with complex story lines and sometimes surreal interruptions and images.

 Her winning work, "Wantee", includes a 15-minute film purporting to be a tour of her late grandfather's sculpture studio.
 Instead, it shows how his outmoded works - some of them present in the room where the film is shown - have wound up being used to make furniture, or as a kitchen stand.